 Scrappy: Yeah.
 Thirty thousand years ago, they were made a million years ago.

-This is a reference to the Aboriginal concept of Dreamtime, which works in a similar way.
+- This is a reference to the Aboriginal concept of the Dreaming, which works in a similar way.

-You Keep Using That Word: Rincewind used to call himself a racist, before he learned it didn't mean "someone who runs fast".
+- You Keep Using That Word: Rincewind used to call himself a racist, before he learned it didn't mean "someone who will run in any race".

 - Yowies and Bunyips and Drop Bears, Oh My: On Roundworld, a Drop Bear is a malicious koala variant made up by Australians to frighten tourists.
 On Discworld, a Drop Bear is a malicious koala variant that actually exists.
 Although if you tell the locals about it they'll laugh at you, because they know it was made up to frighten tourists.